mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 notification does not happen until after said event has taken place and the view has already been updated.
 Therefore, if a presenter determines that said action is on-reflection invalid it will be required to call a method which updates the view and rolls back the action.
-This is illustrated in the depth limit example below.
+This is illustrated in the `Depth Limit Example`_ below.

 Other events (those who's notification method name ends with :code:`Requested`) require the presenter to update the view and/or model and so the notification happens before the view has been updated.